-Data were generated in six FE settings across England (n=3) and Wales (n=3) between September and December 2015 using a phased, mixed-method, multi-case study design (Figure 1).
+Data were generated in six FE settings across England (n=3) and Wales (n=3), and one UK sexual health charity, between September and December 2015 using a phased, mixed-method, multicase study design (figure 1).
 Settings were purposively recruited to reflect different institutional contexts: two 'sixth form' colleges attached to schools (England n=1, Wales n=1), and four large FE college campuses (England n=2, Wales n=2) with yearly intake of >1000 students.
+All six FE settings invited to take part accepted the invitation.
+One setting withdrew prior to participation due to practical reasons; this setting was then replaced.
+The sexual health charity was invited to participate as they are a key provider of services in local communities and educational programmes for children and young people as well as training for professionals and campaigning work across the UK.

-Stage 1: Qualitative data generation
+Stage 1: qualitative data generation

-Focus groups with FE students (24 groups, n=74 male and n=60 female) and staff (10 groups, n=44), and interviews with FE managers (n=11) and sexual health charity staff (n=12) were used to elicit a broad range of perspectives on if and how the four components should be implemented within a single intervention.
-Key staff members in each setting identified four single-sex focus groups (two male and two female) of four-to-eight students aged 16-19, and one or two groups of four-to-eight staff members with varying roles.
+Focus groups with FE students (24 groups, n=74 male and generation)

+n=60 female) and staff (10 groups, n=44 staff), and interviews with FE managers (n=11) and sexual health charity staff (n=12) were used to elicit a broad range of perspectives on if and how the four components should be implemented within a single intervention.
+Key staff members in each setting identified four single-sex focus groups (two male and two female) of four to eight students aged 16-19 years, and one or two groups of four to eight staff members with varying roles.
+Qualitative data were transcribed and thematic analysis conducted by two members training, and simi of the research team (HY and CT).
+The findings that emerged from the focus groups and interviews were analysed together and identified the candidate components to take forward into stage 2, around which the questionnaires were formed.